 Humility: Humility is another word for modesty.
 No one likes someone who brags and name drops.
 Learning humility is a vital life skill.
 That doesn’t mean you cannot be proud of what you have accomplished but it’s best not to boast about what you do.
 Being humble also means you are open to critique and self-analysis.
 If you think you’re absolutely awesome at everything, not only is that likely to be an overstatement (even for hyperbole’s sake) but there’s also no room for growth.
 Leaders who express their humble nature are often more trusted and respected.
 This quality is a definite strength.

-Building community: With the pandemic, so many have realised the importance of community.
+Building community: With the pandemic, so many have realized the importance of community.
 Some businesses already support their local community (take a look at what Key Medium does here to support its local Philly community) but others need to find ways to connect.
 Businesses and leaders can be pioneers in changing the world around them.
 Engaging in the community helps build rapport for your business and helps support those around you to make your community a place you want to be.

 Empathy: For customer-facing businesses, empathy is an important skill.
 People want to know that you understand their problem, are sorry it happened, and you will work on fixing it.
 But empathy is good for strengthening any business relationship.
 It’s associated with using language such as, ‘I understand’ or ‘I know how you feel.’
 Empathy is so important to us as humans and professionally that it is also is the very first step in our creative approach–as part of the Design Thinking process.

-Humor: Everyone loves a bit of humour.
+Humor: Everyone loves a bit of humor.
 You’d be hard-pressed to find someone who doesn’t love to laugh.
 And, in difficult times, humor can be an important tool.
 Use humor in conflict resolution (where appropriate), speeches, negotiations, and just everyday communication.
 It can refocus people’s attention, break any tensions, and add a little dose of perspective.
 Just maybe avoid toilet humor!
 Know your audience!

 How can I help my community during the pandemic?

-You can do something big like donate to those suffering from food insecurity or teach new skills to people or something small like help out your neighbour or even call a friend.
+You can do something big like donate to those suffering from food insecurity or teach new skills to people or something small like help out your neighbor or even call a friend.
 You can write to elderly people in your community who are lonely in the nursing home or video call your relatives.
 There are all kinds of ways to spread kindness during an uncertain time.

-Let us know in the comments how you plan to foster your positive growth mindset during this time. #growthmindset
+Let us know in the comments how you plan to foster your positive growth mindset during this time.